 NOTE: The time for completion is 90 min.

-Use DEPC-treated solutions (see Reagents section) to protect the RNA from degradation.
-Aliquot the solutions use filter pipette tips and wear gloves at all times.
+Use DEPC-treated (Diethyl pyrocarbonate) solutions to protect the RNA from degradation.
+Aliquot the solutions using filter pipette tips and wear gloves at all times.

+To a solution add 1/1000 volume of DEPC and mix by vigorous shaking.

+leave at room temperature for 24 h, then autoclave

+Solutions with amine groups (such as tris) cannot be DEPC treated.
+Aliquot the powder and store specially for RNA work, use previously DEPC treated H2O to make the solution.

 NOTE: As the thio-group on the RNA is photoactivatable, minimize exposure to UV light from this point on.
 Storage should be in the dark and incubation is best done in a PCR machine with a lid.